Sudini1412/PykaDex/README.md

 # PykaDex
 Authors: Sudi Ravinthran ([Sudini1412](https://github.com/Sudini1412))\, Ben Shellswell ([Shellywell123](https://github.com/Shellywell123))\
 A Python 3 project aiming to optimize nueral networks to indentify different pokemon, with an end goal of hosting a trained model on a server that can be accessed remotely.
-In the far future we also hope to make custom hardware possibly using ras-pi's and 3D printing to recreate a physical pokedex from the childrens tv series.
+In the far future we also hope to make custom hardware possibly using ras-pi's and 3D printing to recreate a physical pokedex from the childrens TV series.

 ## Current Progress